Best films on Disney+ in November 2024

 1986 | David Cronenberg | 96 mins | 18

-Summary:Starring Jeff Goldblum as an ambitious scientist tinkering with teleportation devices, The Fly is classic body horror of the creature-feature kind as he gradually turns into a man-sized insect when an experiment goes bad.
-Even its tagline ‘Be afraid, be very afraid’ can’t prepare you for the devastating final half-hour.
+Summary:Jeff Goldblum stars as an ambitious scientist tinkering with teleportation devices.
+The Fly is classic body horror of the creature-feature kind, as he gradually turns into a man-sized insect when an experiment goes bad.
+Even its tagline 'Be afraid, be very afraid' can't prepare you for the devastating final half-hour.

-Why you should watch: The Oscars awarded artists Chris Walas and Stephan Dupuis the Best Makeup prize for their nightmare-fuel work.
-Per The Los Angeles Times, the film “unfolds with such eerie grandeur that it will leave you stoked with a creepy high for hours”.
+Why you should watch: The Oscars awarded artists Chris Walas and Stephan Dupuis the Best Make-up prize for their nightmare-fuel work.
+The Los Angeles Times said: "The film unfolds with such eerie grandeur that it will leave you stoked with a creepy high for hours."
+And, of course, it's Jeff Goldblum being likeably weird, something he's made rather the career out of.

 Available now